This Bull Market Indicator Has Been Spot-On -- 15 for 15 -- Over the Past 73 Years, and It Offers a Clear Message for Where Stocks Are Headed | The Motley Fool

 Depending on your investing timeline, Wall Street can be a pathway to financial dreams or a source of frustration.
 Over multiple decades, it's proved to be an unstoppable beast that, on an annualized basis, outperforms bonds, commodities, and bank certificates of deposit (CDs).
 But over the short-term, it's no more predictable than a coin flip.

 The past couple of years has been a perfect example of Wall Street's unpredictability.
-In 2021, the storied Dow Jones Industrial Average (^DJI -0.32%), benchmark S&P 500 (^GSPC -0.37%), and growth-driven Nasdaq Composite (^IXIC -0.68%), all soared to all-time highs.
+In 2021, the storied Dow Jones Industrial Average (^DJI -0.32%), benchmark S&P 500 (^GSPC -0.37%), and growth-driven Nasdaq Composite (^IXIC), all soared to all-time highs.
 This was followed up by all three indexes plummeting into a bear market last year.

 Whipsawed markets often have investors wondering when the short-term volatility and uncertainty will end.
 If you're a believer in historical events rhyming on Wall Street, one bull market indicator may hold the answer.